mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 ### Goals for next month

-- Fill in all gaps in TinyPilot's release documentation.
+- Fill the gaps in TinyPilot's release documentation.
 - Complete 2023 taxes.